numpy/numpy/doc/source/reference/random/extending.rst

 Cython
 ======

-Cython can be used to unpack the ``PyCapsule`` provided by a basic RNG.
+Cython can be used to unpack the ``PyCapsule`` provided by a BitGenerator.
 This example uses `~xoroshiro128.Xoroshiro128` and ``random_gauss_zig``, the Ziggurat-based generator for normals, to fill an array.
 The usual caveats for writing high-performance code using Cython --